jonatanhal/jonatanhal.github.io/_posts/2016-09-22-fusion-part-two.md

 }
 {% endhighlight %}

-*note: It takes around 70 minutes to go through each index*

-And things continue to be quite basic in the sendRequest function, just note that we are sleeping for a short while after establishing the connection to our target.
+Things continue to be quite basic in the sendRequest function, just note that we are sleeping for a short while after establishing the connection to our target.